 These relationships do not necessarily hold for subnational breakdowns.
 Businesses and individuals may change characteristics, such as industry or age group, over time.
 This causes a change in the total jobs for that characteristic, but does not affect the job or worker flows.

 Continuing jobs and new hires

 An employee has a continuing job if they have been with the same employer continuously over the current and previous quarter.
 A new hire is an employee who has been with the same employer continuously for the current quarter but began the job sometime in the previous quarter.
-New hires must not have been employed with the same employer in the 12 months prior to the job start date.
+New hires must not have been employed with the same employer in the 12 months before the job start date.
 As a result, seasonal staff and employees who have been rehired within this time period are excluded from new hires.